luoluo-L/luoluo-L.github.io/_pages/about.md

   $\bullet$ **Algorithm Innovations in Artifical Intelligence (AIAI)** for various applications and signal modalities

   What is **the importance** of **Algorithm Innovations in Artifical Intelligence (AIAI)**?
 Just like customized made suit fits better to individual person compared to factory made suit, algorithm innovations provides customized algorithms to practical complex problems without a standarized text-book solution from off-the-shelf algorithm packages.

-**Experience Summary:**

-  Ph.D. in Electrical and Computer Engineering and M.S. in Applied Mathematics and Statistics from Johns Hopkins University; working in healthcare industry for about $4$ years.

-  8 years experience in Algorithm Innovations in Artifical Intelligence & Signal Processing, ~20 AI algorithm innovations, 3 patents and 4 grant proposals;

-  Various signal modalities: natural image processing, medical image processing,  radio frequency signals, physiological time-series (vitals, labs, ECG, impedance, Co2), audio signals, Electronic Health Records;

-  Theoretical machine learning works on topis of emsamble methods in sparse optimizations.

 ## New Demos: